rrodri/war-game/README.md

 How To Run:
 --
 - Step 1: Please wake up the Repl project by going to https://repl.it/@rrodri/war-game.
+    - Sometimes the Repl site package manager needs to re-download dependencies and they do not completely load in time for the build to succeed.
+Sometimes you need to "Start" twice or thrice in order to allow all dependencies to properly download.
+This issue is not with the build -- it's an issue with the Repl.it
 - Step 2: Once the repl has been woken up the project's Swagger link can be accessed via https://war-game.rrodri.repl.co or https://war-game.rrodri.repl.co/swagger-ui.html.